 Photo by andre-quinou / Shutterstock

 Majestic displays of works of art in nature have been around for hundreds of years.
 According to Artsy, in the 16th Century Henry VIII famously enhanced his gardens at Nonsuch Palace in Surrey, England with sculptures inspired by Greek mythology.
 Towards the end of the 17th Century, Louis XIV grandly decorated the expansive grounds of Versailles with more than 200 sculptures constructed from lead, bronze and marble.
-Nowadays, sculpture parks around the world showcase a diverse range of works, including both contemporary sculptures and historic pieces.
-To commemorate what was once prized by kings and queens, we’ve rounded up some of the best sculpture parks in the world.
+Nowadays, sculpture parks around the world showcase a diverse range of works of art, including both contemporary sculptures and historic pieces.
+To commemorate what was once prized by kings and queens, we’ve rounded up some of the best, family friendly sculpture parks in the world.

 KRÖLLER-MÜLLER MUSEUM AND SCULPTURE GARDEN – Otterlo, Netherlands